 The maximum amount you can contribute annually to your super account under the FHSS is $15,000, and all contributions counted towards the scheme must be voluntary contributions.
 The Superannuation Guarantee (SG) amounts paid by your employer cannot be directed towards your FHSS savings.

 Note: You can make FHSS contributions using a salary sacrifice arrangement with your employer, or you can make tax-deductible super contributions.
 Alternatively, you can make non-concessional (after-tax) contributions to your super account under the FHSS.

 2. Withdrawals available since 1 July 2018

-Any voluntary contributions made into your super account, under the FHSSS, cannot be withdrawn until 1 July 2018, at the earliest, and the ATO has indicated it will take 12 business days to process any request.
+Any voluntary contributions made into your super account, under the FHSS, cannot be withdrawn until 1 July 2018, at the earliest, and the ATO has indicated it will take 12 business days to process any request.

-Eligibility for the FHSSS requires you to have not previously owned a home, OR you have previously owned a home, and the Commissioner of Taxation determines you have suffered financial hardship and should be eligible for the FHSS.
+Eligibility for the FHSS requires you to have not previously owned a home, OR you have previously owned a home, and the Commissioner of Taxation determines you have suffered financial hardship and should be eligible for the FHSS.
 You can find out more about the financial hardship provisions by referring to the special ATO form (click here to access the financial hardship form).

 You must also intend to live in the property you purchase as soon as practicable after buying.

 Note: You must be at least 18 years of age to apply for the release of your super contributions under the FHSS.